iterative/katacoda-scenarios/tutorials/get-started/step4.md

    Note that the data file itself (`data.xml`) is not retrieved from the Git repository (because data files are not stored on Git).
-   Instead it is retrieved from the default data storage of the project (the one that is listed on `.dvc/config` of the example project).
+   Instead it is retrieved from the default data storage of the project (the one that is added with `dvc remote add --default`, and that is stored on `.dvc/config` of the example project).

 3. Update the imported file: